aaadam3042/rusty-hangman/README.md

 - Randomly selected word for each game.
 - Keep track of the number of attempts and the letters guessed.
 - Display the hangman ASCII art as the game progresses.
-- Option to play again after winning or losing.

 ## Requirements